 Governments in countries where we operate have adopted or have shown significant interest in pursuing legislative initiatives to reduce costs of health care.
 Any such government-adopted health care measures could adversely impact the pricing of Soliris or the amount of coverage and reimbursement available for Soliris from governmental agencies or other third-party payers.
-For example, in March 2010, the President signed the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Act of 2010 (the PPACA), which substantially changes the way healthcare is financed by both governmental and private insurers in the U.S., and significantly impacts the pharmaceutical industry.
+For example, in March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (collectively, the PPACA), substantially changes the way healthcare is financed by both governmental and private insurers in the U.S., and significantly impacts the pharmaceutical industry.
 PPACA contains a number of provisions that are expected to impact our business and operations, in some cases in ways we cannot currently predict.
 Changes that may affect our business include those governing enrollment in federal healthcare programs, reimbursement changes, rules regarding prescription drug benefits under health insurance exchanges, and fraud and abuse enforcement.
 While the constitutionality of key provisions of PPACA have been upheld by the Supreme Court, legislative changes remain possible.
 In addition, our industry may be affected by broader legislation addressing federal spending, including, for example, a sequester that took effect in March 2013 and cuts to most Medicare spending by 2%.
 As another example, the governments of Germany and Spain each approved increases to mandatory rebates on the sales of pharmaceutical products.
 Further in January 2013, Alexion was informed by the Advisory Group for National Specialised Services that although Soliris would help save lives and improve the quality of life for children and adults with aHUS, the U.K. Health Ministers decided not to recommend national commissioning of Soliris for the treatment of aHUS and at that time determined to refer the evaluation of Soliris for treatment of patients with aHUS to NICE for further review as part of its new Highly Specialised Technologies program.
-In July 2013, CPAG decided to recommend a formal clinical access policy that includes aHUS patients who have functioning kidneys as well as patients on dialysis who are transplantable, which is expected to provide funding for patients in England through completion of NICE review.
+In July 2013, CPAG recommended a formal clinical access policy that includes aHUS patients who have functioning kidneys as well as patients on dialysis who are transplantable.
+In September 2013, England's National Health Service adopted the positive CPAG recommendation and commissioned Soliris for the treatment of children and adults with aHUS.
+In March 2014, NICE acknowledged the value of Soliris to treat patients with aHUS, but requested more information from Alexion prior to finalizing its funding decision.
+Funding for patients in England is expected to be available through completion of NICE review.